ChayaBasha/ShaTuApp/README.md

     - If its wrong let's say its wrong without giving the answer and prompt user to ask for a hint if they want it.
 In this allow a hint click option for a pop up hint (just have pop up say hint for now)
 - Shift Right
     - add error for if nothing entered in the box
-    - serparate correct from incorrect and offer a hint
+    - serparate correct from incorrect and offer a hint (Added 10/25)
     - implement keyListener for pressing enter
 - Exclusive Or
     - add error for if nothing entered in the box
-    - serparate correct from incorrect and offer a hint
+    - serparate correct from incorrect and offer a hint (Added 10/25)
     - implement keyListener for pressing enter
 - Add two n bit
     - add error for if nothing entered in the box
-    - serparate correct from incorrect and offer a hint
+    - serparate correct from incorrect and offer a hint (Added 10/25)
     - implement keyListener for pressing enter
 - Ch function
     - needs to be implemented
     - add exra details as specified for the other operations
 - Maj Function
     - add error for if nothing entered in the box
-    - serparate correct from incorrect and offer a hint
+    - serparate correct from incorrect and offer a hint (Added 10/25)
     - implement keyListener for pressing enter
 - SHA Sum 0 Value
     - needs t be implemented
 - SHA SUM 1 Value
      - add error for if nothing entered in the box
-    - serparate correct from incorrect and offer a hint
+    - serparate correct from incorrect and offer a hint (Added 10/25)
     - implement keyListener for pressing enter

 - Whole Flow